How to Connect Two Routers properly

 Connecting Two Routers

-The obvious question which lies here is How do you connect two routers effectively?
-It is a simple process and provides you with two options, either through a wired or wireless connection.
+The apparent question lies here: How do you connect two routers effectively?
+It is a simple process and provides two options, either through a wired or wireless connection.
 It is crucial to choose between the Primary router and the secondary router.
 It is a vital step.
-When choosing between two routers, you will ideally be going for the one which is faster, quick, highly featured, and newer to be your primary one.
+When choosing between two routers, you will ideally choose the one faster, quick, highly featured, and newer to be your primary one.
 These factors play a vital role in deciding which router could be the primary one, and if we have to connect two routers with the same features, then anyone could be the primary one.

-We can either connect a wired or wireless secondary router to the primary router.
+We can connect a wired or wireless secondary router to the primary one.

-It is important to keep in my mind to place the routers near the computer for easy configuration.
-Once the configuration is done, they can be moved to desire places.
-You can also easily learn how to port forward routers with this guide and many similar guides like this to help you.
+It is essential to remember that the routers should be placed near the computer for easy configuration.
+Once the configuration is done, they can be moved to the desired places.
+This guide and many similar ones can also quickly teach you how to port forward routers.

-Now that you have decided which router is going to be the primary one to connect two routers, you will have to place both the routers near the computer that will configure them one by one.
-Initially, the routers have to be near to ensure that the configuration takes place smoothly, and, at a later point, they can move to their destined locations.
+Now that you have decided which router will be the primary one to connect two routers, you must place both routers near the computer to configure them individually.
+Initially, the routers must be near to ensure that the configuration takes place smoothly, and later, they can move to their destined locations.
 First, it has to be clear what you expect your second router to do.

 Secondary Wired Router

-• Now, to connect two routers, firstly connect the secondary router to the primary network using an ethernet cable.
+• First, to connect two routers, connect the secondary router to the primary network using an ethernet cable.

 • Plug-in cable into the uplink port of the secondary router.

-• Plugin the other end of the cable into any port (excluding uplink port) of the primary router.
+• Plug the other end of the cable into any, Including the uplink port) of the primary router.

-On the backside of the router, we can find a port labeled as internet/WAN/a circle icon.
+We can find a port labelled internet/WAN/a circle icon on the router’s backside.
 This port is the uplink port.

 Secondary Wireless Router